FOUNDATIONS OF STATISTICS AND ECONOMETRICS - 2020/1

 Coursework exercise which can be completed off-campus.

 - Provide the student with the theoretical and practical skills necessary to construct econometric models.
-The module will equip the student with the ability to undertake, understand, and critically assess empirical work in business, with a view to enabling the student to use econometrics to describe and analyse quantitative data and test various propositions.
+The module will equip the student with the ability to undertake, understand, and critically assess empirical work in business, with a view to enable the student to use statistics and econometrics to describe and analyse quantitative data and test various propositions.